-Subject line to be used for outgoing emails.
-The subject line is used for each message sent.
+Subject line to be used for outgoing emails and it is used for each message sent.
 It can contain replacement characters or "Event Properties" to customize it with event details.
 This is especially useful when sending email to cellular phones or pagers, which often display only the subject line and not the actual message body.
 The subject line - after expansion of the any replacement sequences - can hold a maximum of 255 characters.
 Characters beyond this will be truncated.
-Please note that many email systems impose a stricter limit and truncation as such may occur before the 255-character limit.
-It is best to try to limit the subject line length to 80 characters or less.
+Please note that many email systems impose a more strict limit and truncation may occur before the 255-character limit.
+It is advisable to limit the subject line length to 80 characters or less.